Janet Rubin MD

 Skeletal Research

 The skeleton is a complex tissue that is able to regulate its own mass and architecture to meet two critical and competing responsibilities: one structural and the other metabolic.
 The structure of bone is determined largely through its ability to respond to daily loading with intelligent remodeling.
-When mechanical signals are suppressed (no exercise, space travel, getting old) bone structure degenerates - and bone resorption outpaces bone formation.
+When mechanical signals are suppressed (no exercise, space travel, getting old) bone structure degenerates – and bone resorption outpaces bone formation.
 If skeletal degeneration is severe it will lead to catastrophic failure with fracture.
-Alternatively, daily skeletal loading leads to bone formation, enhancing not only the activity of bone osteoblasts to make new bone, but also promotes the entry of mesenchymal stem cells into the osteogenic lineage.
+Alternatively, mechanical signals arising from dynamic skeletal loading leads to bone formation, enhancing s the entry of mesenchymal stem cells into the osteogenic lineage.
 Our cellular and molecular biological investigations are aimed at understanding mechanical and hormonal control of bone remodeling.

 • William Thompson PhD